kuba-kowalczyk-allegro/kudo-space/README.md

 # KudoSpace

 A simple, visible way for team members to show appreciation for each other.
+This was my certification project at [10xDevs course](https://www.10xdevs.pl/).

 ## 📋 Table of Contents